INTI-CMNB-FPGA/fpga_examples/examples/digilent_zedboard/dma/README.md

 # Description

-Example about how to use AXI DMA in Simple and Scatter Gather Mode.
+Example about how to use AXI DMA in Simple Mode.

 In Simple Mode, it writes to AXI DMA the max. quantity of samples of 32 bits (2M-1), reads data back from AXI DMA and compares.